yoctoproject/poky/documentation/ref-manual/variables.rst

       Decides whether to generate the keys for signing the FIT image if they don't already exist.
 The keys are created in :term:`UBOOT_SIGN_KEYDIR`.
-The default value is set to "0" by the :ref:`ref-classes-kernel-fitimage` class.
+The default value is set to "0" by the :ref:`ref-classes-kernel-fit-image` class.

    :term:`FIT_HASH_ALG`
       Specifies the hash algorithm used in creating the FIT Image.
-      This variable is set by default to "sha256" by the :ref:`ref-classes-kernel-fitimage` class.
+      This variable is set by default to "sha256" by the :ref:`ref-classes-kernel-fit-image` class.

    :term:`FIT_KERNEL_COMP_ALG`
       The compression algorithm to use for the kernel image inside the FIT Image.